 IMMEDIATE RELEASE CONTACT: CHRYSTLE SWAIN, 512.635.2986

 Participating scholars and their universities process the research which is archived in HBCU University libraries across the United States to be made available for posterity.
 The HBCU Oral History Project operates under the auspices of US-CLO, the United Christian Leadership Organization.
-Both organizations were founded by the Rev. Steve Miller, a 2018-2019 Ashoka Award recipient.
-The $123-thousand dollar award recognized the value of healing the racial divide through story telling.
+Both organizations were founded by the Rev. Steve Miller, a 2018-2019 Ashoka Fellowship recipient.
+The $150K fellowship award recognized the value of healing the racial divide through story telling.
 Miller describes the weekend events thusly, “We digitally collect and chronicle stories of deep pain to pursue personal and national healing as well as to educationally inform policy changes within the political environment, and spiritual changes within the ecumenical community.”

-Rev. Steve Miller is Project Director and Founder of the HBCU Truth & Reconciliation Oral History Project and the United States Christian Leadership Organization, a comprehensive and Christian-based educational and humanitarian organization dedicated to achieving racial equality through spreading the love of Christ and building relationships across ethnic lines in order to promote more lasting and authentic spiritual and social change.
+Rev. Steve Miller is Project Director and Founder of the HBCU Truth & Reconciliation Oral History Project and the United States Christian Leadership Organization, a comprehensive and Christian-based educational and humanitarian organization dedicated to achieving racial equity through spreading the love of Christ and re-building and re-imagining relationships across ethnic lines in order to promote more lasting and authentic spiritual and social change.
 He believes there are more than enough laws written on the books, just not enough written on our hearts, and it is through a changed heart, not laws, that will ultimately bring God’s Kingdom on earth as it is in heaven.